jimmyjamesbaldwin/VagrantDocker/README.md

 # VagrantDocker
-A Hello World application inside a Docker container on Alpine linux, running inside a VM built by Vagrant, configured by Ansible, tested using testinfra.
+A Hello World application served by Nginx inside a Docker container on Alpine linux, running inside a VM built by Vagrant, configured by Ansible, tested using testinfra.

 ## Building
 #### Clone repo